oddbird/susysite/content/styleguide.rst

 --------

 - "Susy" (``Soo•zee``) is pronounced like the common name (often spelled "Suzy").
-  It's not an acronymn for anything, so there's no reason to use all-caps.
+  It's not an acronym for anything, so there's no reason to use all-caps.
 - The name may be feminine, but Susy is software and has no gender or sex.
   Please use a neutral pronoun (``it``) when referring to Susy, and refrain from gendered personifications (in text or images).